vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 fer
 or any mass/weight measure you pre-

-[^2]: Coal produces more CO2 per gram of fuel because the other fossil fuels also con- tain mass in the form of hydrogen, which not only adds to energy production but also does not end up in CO2.
+[^2]: Coal produces more CO2 per gram of fuel because the other fossil fuels also contain mass in the form of hydrogen, which not only adds to energy production but also does not end up in CO2.
 9.1.1 CO2 Measurements
-Beginning in 1958, Dave Keeling of the Scripps Institution of Oceanogra- phy began recording CO2 concentration in the atmosphere from the top of Mauna Loa in the middle of the Pacific ocean.[^3] In addition to seeing annual variation due to the seasonal cycle of photosynthesis, he began to see a steady year-by-year increase in the level.
+Beginning in 1958, Dave Keeling of the Scripps Institution of Oceanography began recording CO2 concentration in the atmosphere from the top of Mauna Loa in the middle of the Pacific ocean.[^3] In addition to seeing annual variation due to the seasonal cycle of photosynthesis, he began to see a steady year-by-year increase in the level.
 The measurements have continued to the present, now known as the "Keeling Curve," shown in Figure 9.1.
 420
 1.2